Certified Nursing Assistant (CNA)

 Note: Course dates & hours are subject to change.

-- Registration must be completed online and submitted with credit card payment in full.
+- Registration must be completed online and submitted with credit or debit card payment in full.
 Students must create a new account in the system to register.
-Registration is by credit card ONLY.

 - There is no financial aid, grants, or payment plans.
 Course fee is a student out-of-pocket cost.

-- Program Cost: $960, includes $10 non-refundable registration fee, textbook, workbook, blood pressure cuff, stethoscope, and RIDOH license as a nursing assistant application fee.
+- Program Cost: $1035, includes $10 non-refundable registration fee, textbook, workbook, blood pressure cuff, and stethoscope.

 Immunizations, BCI, and CPR Certification